asmabatoollalamiah/Customer-Order-Tracking-System/README.md

 # Customer-Order-Tracking-System

- Customer Order tracking system is an application through which User can perform the below tasks.
+ Customer Order tracking system is a React JS Single Page Application application through which User can perform the below tasks.

  1)Customer Order tracking will display all the customers on the UI